 What capped teeth are made of

-The steps of capping your teeth
+The steps to get your teeth capped

-In an initial screening and checkup, you may have x-rays to determine the extent of the damage to your teeth.
-If the tooth to be capped is in relatively good shape, the cap will be shaped to the tooth’s regular contours, then cemented into place.
+In an initial screening and checkup, x-rays are taken to determine the extent of the damage to your tooth.
+If the tooth is in relatively good shape, the cap can be immediately shaped to the tooth’s regular contours and cemented into place.